powerslacker/slacker/content/archives/christian-standard-bible-vs.king-james-version.md

 >
 > **1 John 5:8** - the Spirit, the water, and the blood ​— ​and these three are in agreement.

 _The CSB references the KJV reading of 1 John 5:7 in a footnote._

 This is not an "easier reading" in my eyes; it's an omission.
 These are not equivalent passages when read side-by-side, as the CSB reading does not contain the same content as the KJV.
 The CSB removes the qualifying statements of "in heaven" and "in earth".
 Additionally, the CSB removes a reference to The Trinity.
 The first verse in the KJV is both a record of The Trinity (aka Triune God/Godhead) in the early church, as well as a reference to heaven.
 The latter verse in the KJV makes a clear distinction between the temporal (earthly) witnesses in contrast to heavenly witnesses.
 The separation between heaven and earth is a doctrinal concern.
 The Trinity is a doctrinal concern.
 The CSB has effectively omitted 1 John 5:7 and partially omitted 1 John 5:8 thus affecting doctrine.

-* Revelations 2:15
+### Mark 16

-* Mark 16
+This chapter is omitted in it's entirety.
+This is common in modern bibles as some translators hold the opinion

 * John 7:53
 * Mark 13:14
 * 2 Peter 3:2